Prosperity Through Renewal

 A Fresh Start for an Incredible Place

-Ingram River Wilderness Area will protect over 15,000 hectares of publicly-owned forests and waterways draining into St. Margarets Bay.
+The community-proposed Ingram River Wilderness Area would protect over 15,000 hectares of publicly-owned forests and waterways draining into St. Margarets Bay.
 These former Bowater Mersey lands encompass dozens of undeveloped lakes, brooks, and still waters that connect its remote interior to the ocean.
 Although degraded from years of logging, it is an incredible place where nature hangs on and is ready for a comeback.
 The area still harbours expanses of intact forest and pockets of old growth (along with lots of regenerating clearcuts).
 With time, given a chance, it can recover and provide a multitude of benefits for the environment and our quality of life.